tormjens/Meet-My-Team/readme.md

 5. [meet-my-team align="ALIGN"] where ALIGN is left or center.
 This will allow the columns to be centered or left align.

 6. [meet-my-team display_picture="BOOLEAN"] wwhere BOOLEAN is true or false.
 This will display the picture on the page (outside of the modal)

+7. [meet-my-team disable_modal_centering="BOOLEAN"] wwhere BOOLEAN is true or false.
+This will disable the modal centering javascript

 ### What responsive grid are you using ###